Glamorgan’s flag was registered on September 24th 2013. The design is a banner of the arms

 and it was much in evidence in October 2016 amongst a procession through Bridgend proclaiming the forthcoming national Eisteddfod in the town in 2017.

-Fans of Barry Town have also incorporated the county flag in their banner
+at the Cardiff Stadium and fans of Barry Town have also incorporated the county flag in their banner